prominence-eosc/docs-eosc/source/data.rst

 In order to mount your OneData storage in jobs firstly an access token needs to be created using the ``Access tokens`` menu in the OneData web interface.

-The following JSON needs to be included in the job description if access to OneData is required:
+The following JSON needs to be included in every job description where access to OneData is required:

 .. code-block:: console